 I know I said mechanical sewing machines are the best for those who want to get into sewing but I just couldn’t resist making this machine my number 1 pick for beginners.
 Although it is a computerized sewing machine, the features and user-friendliness make it a perfect beginner’s machine.

 And when it comes to making stitches, the machine sews like a dream.
-It comes with 50 built-in stitches including decorative stitches for you to have fun with.
-Stitch selection is very easy.
+It comes with 50 built-in stitches including decorative stitches for you to have fun with, and stitch selection is straightforward.
 There is a small LCD screen on the front of the machine.
 Below this is a chart of all available stitch types.
-To choose a stitch, you simply use the buttons below the screen to scroll through the numbers until you reach the number corresponding to the stitch you want.
-It is also very easy to select the desired stitch width you want.
+To choose a stitch, you just use the buttons below the screen to scroll through the numbers until you reach the number corresponding to the stitch you want.
+It is also straightforward to select the desired stitch width you want.

 One feature that beginners will love about this machine is the speed control slider.
 You set the slider to the speed that you are comfortable sewing with and no matter how hard you press on the foot pedal, the machine will never sew faster than your desired speed.
 This will allow you to sew at slower speeds as most beginners find it difficult to sew at high speed.